AIVResearch/MSANet/README.md

-# MSANet: Multi-Similarity and Attention Guidance for Boosting Few-Shot Segmentation
-This is the official implementation of the paper [MSANet: Multi-Similarity and Attention Guidance for Boosting Few-Shot Segmentation](https://arxiv.org/abs/2206.09667)
+New Title for accepted Paper: Few-Shot Segmentation using Multi-Similarity and Attention Guidance ARXIV Paper Title # MSANet: Multi-Similarity and Attention Guidance for Boosting Few-Shot Segmentation This is the official implementation of the paper [Few-Shot Segmentation using Multi-Similarity and Attention Guidance](https://ieeexplore.ieee.org/abstract/document/11095423)

-Authors: Ehtesham Iqbal, Sirojbek Safarov, Seongdeok Bang
+Authors: Ehtesham Iqbal; Sirojbek Safarov; Seongdeok Bang; Sajid Javed; Yahya Zweiri; Yusra Abdulrahman

-> **Abstract:** *Few-shot segmentation aims to segment unseen-class objects given only a handful of densely labeled samples.
-Prototype learning, where the support feature yields a singleor several prototypes by averaging global and local object information, has been widely used in FSS.
-However, utilizing only prototype vectors may be insufficient to represent the features for all training data.
+> **Abstract:** *Few-shot segmentation (FSS) methods aim to segment objects of novel classes with relatively few annotated samples.
+Prototype learning, a popular approach in FSS, employs prototype vectors to transfer information from known classes (support images) to novel classes(query images) for segmentation.
+However, using only prototype vectors may not be sufficient to represent all features of the support image.
 To extract abundant features and make more precise predictions, we propose a Multi-Similarity and Attention Network (MSANet) including two novel modules, a multi-similarity module and an attention module.
-The multi-similarity module exploits multiple feature maps of support images and query images to estimate accurate semantic relationships.
-The attention module instructs the network to concentrate on class-relevant information.
-The network is tested on standard FSS datasets, PASCAL-5i 1-shot, PASCAL-5i 5-shot, COCO-20i 1-shot, and COCO-20i 5-shot.
-The MSANet with the backbone of ResNet-101 achieves the state-of-the-art performance for all 4-benchmark datasets with mean intersection over union (mIoU) of 69.13%, 73.99%, 51.09%, 56.80%, respectively.*
+The multi-similarity module exploits multiple feature-map of support images and query images to estimate accurate semantic relationships.
+The attention module instructs the MSANet to concentrate on class-relevant information.
+We evaluated the proposed network on standard FSS datasets, PASCAL-5i 1-shot, PASCAL-5i 5-shot, COCO-20i 1-shot, and COCO-20i 5-shot.
+An MSANet model with a ResNet101 backbone achieved state-of-the-art performance for all four benchmark datasets with mean intersection over union (mIoU) values of 69.13%, 73.99%, 51.09%, and 56.80%, respectively.
+The code used is available at https://github.com/AIVResearch/MSANet.*

 <p align="middle">
   <img src="figure/Main.png">